201flaviosilva/Expense-Trackers/README.md

 This is the MVP base for all App implementations:

-- Add an individual task;
+- Add an individual task (name, amount, date)
 - Search bar to filter the task with the current input;
-- Filters (complete, incomplete);
+- Filter by month/year;
 - Save/load state to/from localstorage;
-- Individually remove/complete/edit a task;
+- Individually:
+  - Remove
+  - Edit:
+    - Name;
+    - Amount;
+    - Date;
-- Clear all tasks (with a confirmation modal);
+- Clear all items (with a confirmation modal);